-The total number of kilobytes transmitted by the NIC. txKBvtes
+The total number of kilobytes transmitted by the NIC. txKBvtes txErrors The total number of transmission errors for the NIC.

 The total number of packets transmitted by the NIC. txPackets

 The total number of transmitted packets that were dropped by the NIC. txDropped